mark-stack/monster-builder-interface-example/README.md

 # Monster Builder (SOLID Interface example)
-This is an example utilizing interfaces to adhere to SOLID design principals
+This is an example utilizing interfaces to adhere to SOLID design principles